lmigueldf/doc/guide/input.md

 view.canHandleEvents(false);
 ~~~

+A view with `canHandleEvents` set to `false` will still pass events to subviews.
+If you want to prevent this, you'll need to use the `blockEvents` property.

 ### blockEvents

 The `blockEvents` property, if set to `true`, prevents input events from bubbling into subviews.
 This is very useful for cutting large branches of the view hierarchy out of the view traversal that occurs in response to input.
 It can be set in the initialization options passed into the view constructor: